rohitdange75r/Smart_Agriculture_Automation_using_esp8266/README.md

-🌱 Smart Farm Automation with Three-Phase Pump Protection (ESP8266)
+🌱 Smart Agriculture Automation using ESP8266

 📌 Introduction

-This project focuses on **protecting and automating a three-phase water pump** using an **ESP8266 NodeMCU** with built-in Wi-Fi.
+This project focuses on **protecting and automating a three-phase water pump** using an *ESP8266 NodeMCU*.
 The system ensures reliable farm irrigation by monitoring multiple parameters, providing pump safety, and offering remote control via a web interface.

 🔧 Features